Felix Jaehn

-Fee Jähn (born 28 August 1994 as Felix Kurt Jähn, /de/), known professionally as Felix Jaehn, is a German DJ and record producer.
-Jaehn achieved international success with their remix of OMI's song "Cheerleader", which topped the charts in multiple countries and reached number-one on the Billboard Hot 100 in 2015.
+Fee Jähn (born 28 August 1994 as Felix Kurt Jähn), known professionally as Felix Jaehn, is a German DJ and record producer.
+They (Note: Jaehn is non-binary and uses they/them pronouns.) achieved international success with their remix of OMI's song "Cheerleader", which topped the charts in multiple countries and reached number-one on the Billboard Hot 100 in 2015.

 Early life

 Felix Kurt Jähn was born in Hamburg and raised in Schönberg, near Wismar in Mecklenburg-Vorpommern, Germany.
 Jaehn took violin lessons at the age of 5 and began their DJ career at 16.
 Jaehn lived in London for a year, where they attended Point Blank Music College at the age of 17.
 Afterwards, they briefly studied Business Administration at Humboldt-University in Berlin.

 Career

 2013–present

 They began their career in the early 2010s.
 In August 2013, they released their debut single "Sommer am Meer".
 In November 2014, they released the single "Shine".
 In March 2015, they released the single "Dance with Me".
 In April 2015, they released a remix of Rufus and Chaka Khan classic "Ain't Nobody" retitled "Ain't Nobody (Loves Me Better)" featuring the vocals of Jasmine Thompson (based on an earlier charting version of the song by Thompson).
 The remix was an international pan-European hit topping the German Singles Chart.
 They are now signed to Universal Music.
 In July 2015, they released the single "Eagle Eyes".
 In 2017, they collaborated with Mike Williams for the single "Feel Good", released through Spinnin' Records.

 They are best known for remixing Jamaican singer Omi's song "Cheerleader".
 The single was an international hit, topping the charts in Australia, Germany, Austria, Belgium (Flanders and Wallonia), Canada, Mexico, Denmark, France, Ireland, the Netherlands, Slovakia, Sweden, Switzerland, the United Kingdom, and the United States.
 It was also known as a popular wedding dance song in the United States.